Burmese Way to Socialism: Impact

 The oil industry, which was previously controlled by American and British companies, such as the General Exploration Company and East Asiatic Burma Oil, were forced to end operations.
 In its place was the government-owned Burma Oil Company, which monopolized oil extraction and production.
 In August 1963, the nationalization of basic industries, including department stores, warehouses and wholesale shops, followed.
 Price control boards were also introduced.

 The Enterprise Nationalization Law directly affected foreigners in Burma, particularly Burmese Indians and the Burmese Chinese, both of whom had been influential in the economic sector as entrepreneurs and industrialists.
 By mid-1963, 2,500 foreigners a week were leaving Burma.
 By September 1964, approximately 100,000 Indian nationals had left the country.

 The black market became a major feature of Burmese society, representing about 80% of the national economy during the Burmese Way period.
 Moreover, income disparity became a major socioeconomic issue.
 Throughout the 1960s, Burma's foreign exchange reserves declined from $214 million in 1964 to $50 million in 1971, while inflation skyrocketed.

 Significant gains were made in some of the social sectors.
 Adult literacy rate grew from 60% to 80% between the late 1960s and 1980s, and the number enrolled in primary schools as a percentage of the age group increased from 44% to 54% during the same period.
 In the health sector, life expectancy rose from 44% to 54%, infant mortality rate declined from 129 to 50, and the number of persons per physician, from 15,560 to 3,900 during the same period.

-In the First Burmese Socialist Programme Party (BSPP) Congress in 1971, several minor economic reforms were made, in light of the failures of the economic policy pursued throughout the 1960s.
+In the 1st BSPP Congress in 1971, several minor economic reforms were made, in light of the failures of the economic policy pursued throughout the 1960s.
 The Burmese government asked to rejoin the World Bank, joined the Asian Development Bank, and sought more foreign aid and assistance.
 The Twenty-Year Plan, an economic plan divided into five increments of implementation, was introduced, in order to develop the country's natural resources, including agriculture, forestry, oil and natural gas, through state development.
 These reforms brought living standards back to pre-World War II levels and stimulated economic growth.
 However, by 1988, foreign debt had ballooned to $4.9 billion, about three-fourths of the national GDP, and Ne Win's later attempt to make the Kyat based in denominations divisible by 9, a number he considered to be auspicious, led to the wiping of millions of savings of the Burmese people, resulting in the 8888 Uprising.